We earn commissions from qualifying purchases through our affiliate links at no extra cost to you. Learn more

 How does GMG warranty compare to Traeger?

-Traeger® offers a significantly longer warranty on the Woodridge™ series — 10 years compared to GMG's 3-year limited warranty on the Daniel Boone.
+Traeger® offers a significantly longer warranty on the Woodridge™ series — 10 years compared to GMG's 3-year limited warranty on the Ledge line.
 This is one of the largest warranty gaps in the pellet grill market.
 GMG's 3-year warranty is standard for the industry, but Traeger's 10-year coverage represents a major commitment to long-term product quality.
 For buyers who plan to keep their grill for many years, Traeger's warranty advantage is substantial.

 Which is easier to clean — Traeger or Green Mountain Grills?